-25. For a person with service in the National Guard or military Reserves, mark a Yes category only if the person has ever been called up for active duty other than for training.
+26. For a person with service in the military Reserves, or National Guard, mark a Yes category only if the person has ever been called up for active duty other than for training.
 For a person whose only service was as a civilian employee or civilian volunteer for the Red Cross, USO, Public Health Service, or War or Defense Department, mark the "No, never served in the military" box.
 Count World War II Merchant Marine service as active duty; DO NOT count other Merchant Marine service as active duty.

 - Any work in a family business or farm, paid or not.

 - Any part-time work including babysitting, paper routes, etc.